Lego Coin (LEGO) Price Tops $0.0086 on Exchanges

-Lego Coin (LEGO) traded flat against the U.S. dollar during the one day period ending at 11:00 AM E.T. on April 8th.
-Lego Coin has a total market cap of $9,000.00 billion and $5.71 worth of Lego Coin was traded on exchanges in the last day.
-One Lego Coin token can now be bought for $0.0086 or 0.00000013 BTC on popular cryptocurrency exchanges.
-In the last week, Lego Coin has traded 17.3% lower against the U.S. dollar.
+Lego Coin (LEGO) traded flat against the U.S. dollar during the 1-day period ending at 15:00 PM Eastern on April 10th.
+Lego Coin has a market capitalization of $9,000.00 billion and $5.71 worth of Lego Coin was traded on exchanges in the last day.
+One Lego Coin token can currently be purchased for approximately $0.0086 or 0.00000013 BTC on major cryptocurrency exchanges.
+Over the last seven days, Lego Coin has traded 17.3% lower against the U.S. dollar.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.